The best accounting software for small businesses 2025

 75% off for 6 months

-Xero’s Ignite plan (£16 per user, per month) offers businesses access to top features, such as the ability to create invoices and quotes and reconcile bank transactions.
-Crucially, you’ll also be able to submit VAT returns to HMRC – which, in comparison, you can’t do on QuickBooks’ cheapest tier.
+Xero’s Ignite plan (£16 per user, per month) offers businesses access to a range of features, such as the ability to create invoices and quotes and reconcile bank transactions.
+Crucially, you’ll also be able to submit VAT returns to HMRC.

 However, this plan does also come with some strict usage limits – you can only send 20 invoices and quotes, and enter five bills per month.
 Go above this, and you’ll need to start paying for the Grow plan (£33 per user, per month).
-It’s a steep increase, especially given that the Grow plan offers no other extra features.
+That’s a pretty steep increase, especially given that the Grow plan only offers a couple of extra features (including payroll for a single user, and expenses and mileage claims for a single user).

 Who do we recommend Xero for?

-Pubs, restaurants, bars should install Xero.
+Pubs, restaurants and bars should go for Xero.
 Unlike QuickBooks, every Xero plan offers a user-friendly budget creator.
 This is crucial in the hospitality industry, where margins are tight.
-Xero can also integrate with hospitality POS systems, minimising bookkeeping errors.
+Xero can also integrate with hospitality POS systems, which can help minimise bookkeeping errors.

 3. Clear Books: best for brick-and-mortar businesses